-2.10.a.
-Identification of other baccalaureate degrees offered by the school and a description of the health orientation.
+2.10.b.
+Identification of the manner in which these curricula assure that students acquire a public health orientation.
 If this means is common across these degree programs, it need be described only once.
-If it varies by program, sufficient information must be provided to assess compliance by each strengths, weaknesses and plans relating to this Criterion.
+If it varies by program, sufficient information must be provided to assess compliance by each program.